jondkoon/jquery.cascadingList/README.md

 - change: a function that will be called when the value is changed.
 The new value will be passed.
 - defaultValue: the initial value to use after initializing the widget.
 If none is specified the first item will be used.
+- scrollable: a boolean that when set to true forces the widget to hide empty child panels and to scroll if the panel widths start to exceed the container

 ##Methods
 The following code demonstrates the methods available on the cascadingList widget: